wearearima/spring-boot-docker-study/readme.md

 ```

 The file named `spring-petclinic-2.0.0.BUILD-SNAPSHOT` is the resulting fat jar because it includes
 PetClinic's code and its dependencies.
-The other file, suffixed `.original` is just PetClinic's code
+The other file, suffixed `.original`, is just PetClinic's code
 without its dependencies.
 The result is that our code size is `372KB` and the dependencies' `37MB`.

 # Docker image's size